shi-gg/witchsky.app/README.md

 - Toggle to prevent others from getting notified when you interact with their reskeets
 - Toggle similar account recommendations
 - Toggle to make all user avatars square (like labelers)
+- Toggle for more square-ish UI (still slightly rounded)

 #### Metrics